 Up to 30 semester hours credit may be earned by examination.
 No examination credit can be assigned if credit by course work is previously or subsequently awarded, or if a course in that discipline or any part thereof has been begun in college classroom work.
-Florida College follows the guidelines set by the Florida Articulation Coordinating Committee, available at http://facts23.facts.org/florida/facts/Home_Page/Counselors_and_Educators/Advising_Manuals/College_Cre dit_Programs_and_Exams/!ut/p/c5/04_SB8K8xLLM9MSSzPy8xBz9CP0os3iDEEtPfx9TQwN3Sz8DA093C38 M19_A393A6B8JE55izBzArrDQfYBVeAAjgZQeZgJFgEuhkAT3D28DLydDT2NzdDksdiPV95Y388jPzdVvyA3wi DTU9cRAALsoOA!/dl3/d3/L3dDb0EvUU5RTGtBISEvWUZSdndBISEvNl8wVDIJT0w1MTBH0U4wMElH0E90 Nk1PME9HMg!!/
+Florida College follows the guidelines set by the Florida Articulation Coordinating Committee, available at http://facts23.facts.org/florida/facts/Home Page/Counselors and Educators/Advising Manuals/College Credit Programs and Exams/!ut/p/c5/04 SB8K8xLLM9MSSzPy8xBz9CP0os3iDEEtPfx9TQwN3Sz8DA093C38 M19 A393A6B8JE55izBzArrDQfYBVeAAjgZQeZgJFgEuhkAT3D28DLydDT2NzdDksdiPV95Y388jPzdVvyA3wiDTU9cRAALsoOA!/dl3/d3/L3dDb0EvUU5RTGtBISEvWUZSdndBISEvNl8wVDlJT0w1MTBH0U4wMElH0E90Nk1PME9HMg!!/